hodfa840/hodfa840/README.md

 - 👋 Hi, I’m Hoda Fakhar
-- 👀 I’m interested in Machine learning, Deep learning, Data Science and Artificial Intelligence!
+- 👀 I’m interested in Machine learning,NLP, Data Science and Artificial Intelligence!
 - 🌱 I’m currently learning Machine learning by implementing various models.
 - 💞️ I’m looking to collaborate on Large Datasets projects
-- 📫 How to reach me: email me (hodfa840@student.liu.se)
+- 📫 How to reach me: email me (hoda.fakhar@liu.se)

 <!---
 hodfa840/hodfa840 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.